alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Run the `./Create_RDS_Servers.ps1` script, providing the DSG ID when prompted

-- The deployment will take around 10 minutes to complete.
+- The deployment will take around 20 minutes to complete and will do some intial preparation of and file transfers to the RDS VMs.

-### Prepare RDS VMs for installation of RDS environment

-- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

-- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/04_create_rds/` directory of the Safe Haven repository

-- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Run the `./OS_Prep_Remote.ps1` script, providing the DSG ID when prompted

-- This script will prepare the RDS VMs for the installation of an RDS environment in the next steps.

 ### Install software on RDS Session Host 1 (Remote app server)